Search

 Svolt Energy confirmed that the technology will be installed on multiple mass-production models based on customers’ new-vehicle platforms, starting in the third quarter of 2026.
 The company did not disclose the names of automakers, vehicle segments, or battery capacities involved.

-Svolt Energy also announced its Stacked 4.0 battery technology, which succeeds the 3.0 version.
+Svolt Energy disclosed its Stacked 4.0 battery technology, which succeeds the 3.0 version.
 The stacked 4.0 uses a “16-sheet simultaneous stack” design, double the 8-sheet configuration of the previous generation, and achieves a 100 percent efficiency improvement.
 Svolt Energy said the design supports larger stacked battery sizes, allows single-line production exceeding 1 GWh, and reduces per-Wh costs by 34 percent.
 According to the company, 2D and 3D designs were completed by the end of 2025, with volume production planned for the second quarter of 2026.

 Svolt Energy Technology Co., Ltd. was established in 2018 following a spin-off from Great Wall Motor and focuses on lithium-ion battery cells, modules, battery packs, and energy storage systems.